python/devguide/motivations.rst

    spend more of his (and his company's) time on open source work, and so is actively seeking additional such contract opportunities.

+.. topic:: Antoine Pitrou (France)

+   * LinkedIn: `<https://www.linkedin.com/in/pitrou/>`_ (Senior Software Engineer)
+   * Independent (currently Two Sigma Investments)
+   * Python Software Foundation (Fellow)
+   * Available for open source contract work
+   * Email address: antoine@python.org

+   Antoine started working with Python in 2005 in order to implement a decentralized virtual world protocol.
+He started contributing to CPython in 2007 and became a core developer in 2008.
+His motivations have been driven both by the abstract desire to make Python better for the whole world, and by the concrete roadbloacks he was hitting in professional settings.
+His current focus is to improve support for system programming and concurrent programming (such as ``multiprocessing``).

+   As a professional, Antoine has been first specializing in network programming, and more lately (since 2014) in open source data science infrastructure such as Dask, Numba, Apache Arrow.

 .. topic:: Victor Stinner (France)

    * `Personal website <https://vstinner.readthedocs.io/>`__